xdmushui/partner-center-sdk/develop/delete-indirect-reseller-in-sandbox.md

 - Credentials as described in [Partner Center Authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials.

+## Sandbox Indirect Provider – Delete Sandbox Indirect Reseller

+This feature is only available in the Sandbox and gives Sandbox Indirect Providers an ability to create Sandbox Indirect Resellers.

+1. Prerequisites for Deleting a Sandbox Indirect Reseller
+    1. Suspend the subscriptions for each customer of Sandbox Indirect Reseller
+    2. Delete all customers of Indirect Reseller
+2. Limit of five Sandbox Indirect Resellers allowed per Sandbox Indirect Provider.
+Once the Sandbox Indirect reseller is deleted the quota will be reset.

 ## Delete Sandbox Indirect Reseller through API

 ## REST request